Zrrr1997/syn2real_DG/README.md

     --batch_size 6
 ```

-The frozen classifier C (`--pretrained_model_C`) provides the classification loss to ensure generated domains preserve action semantics.
+The frozen classifier AC_f (`--pretrained_model_C`) provides the classification loss to ensure generated domains preserve action semantics.

-**Note:** D is reinitialized each run, so there's no benefit to training D separately.
-Always train D, G, and DGC together.
+**Note:** DC is reinitialized each run, so there's no benefit to training DC separately.
+Always train DC, DG, and AC together.

 #### Step 3: Evaluate on Real Data